eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QIROtutorial.rst

 Maximum independent set example
 ===============================

 We now investigate a code example for the maximum independent set problem.
+The in-depth explanation will focus on the unconnected cost operator implementation displayed.
+In constrast, our :ref:` general QAOA implementation for the MIS problem  <maxIndepSetQAOA>` is based on a constrained mixer approach.
+This can also be used for the QIRO implementation, which we show at the end of this tutorial!

 Preliminaries
 -------------